Arkansas Irrigation Yield Contest: "Most Crop per Drop"

 The University of Arkansas Division of Agriculture has been demonstrating Irrigation Water Management Practices on cooperator farms for five years.
 Experience has shown that when applied effectively water use can be reduced by 24% on average with no yield penalty.
 Reductions in water use of around 40% have been documented.
 The adoption rate of Computerized Hole Selection is over 40% indicating that this is now a mainstream practice in Arkansas.

-2018 will be the first year of the Arkansas Irrigation Yield Contest and the contest is designed to test the knowledge and ability of growers to produce the “Most Crop per Drop.”
+The Arkansas Irrigation Yield Contest is designed to test the knowledge and ability of growers to produce the “Most Crop per Drop.”

-- $10,000 seed tote credit for first place winner in rice, sponsored by Ricetec
+- $11,000 seed tote credit for first place winner in rice sponsored by Ricetec, $5000 second place prize sponsored by M&M Mars

-- $10,000 cash for the first place winner in corn, sponsored by the Arkansas Corn and Grain Sorghum Promotion Board
+- $6000 cash for the first place winner in corn, $3000 for second place, and $1000 for third place sponsored by the Arkansas Corn and Grain Sorghum Promotion Board

-- $10,000 cash for the first place winner in soybeans, sponsored by the Arkansas Soybean Promotion Board.
+- $6000 cash for the first place winner in soybeans, $3000 for second place, and $1000 for third place sponsored by the Arkansas Soybean Promotion Board.

 - $1,333 in additional cash from Irrometer and Delta Plastics for each winner

-- $9,152 in products from P and R Surge, DamGates, Mccrometer, and Irrometer.
+- $ in products from Seametrics, Trellis, Mccrometer, and Irrometer.

 $20,485 in total for each winner in corn, soybeans and rice

 Other corporate sponsors include Delta Plastics ($2,500) and Irrometer ($1,500).
 All winners will receive a manual reader and three watermark sensors courtesy of Irrometer ($325).
-Each winner will also receive a P & R Surge Systems, Inc. Valve and STAR controller valued at $3,256.
 Each winner will receive a 10" Mccrometer portable flow meter with a FS-100 flow straightener, valued at $2,271.
-Each Winner will also receive a Triad, DamGates 10" surge valve valued at $3,300.
 Additional cash and products will be distributed among the winners.
 More sponsors are expected to contribute to the final award.

 Rules and Entry